NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 scene.
 A single float will be used as the scale for all object dimensions (X/Y/Z).
 For a list or a MinMaxFloat, a new scale will be randomly chosen for each scene.
 This field can be overriden by 'dimensions'.
 Default: `1`
+- `separate_lid` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict):
+Only applies to objects with a 'separate_container' shape.
+If a negative number or None the container will not have a separate lid.
+If 0 the container will have a separate lid already attatched at the start of the scene.
+If greater than 0 the container's separate lid will be placed by a placer.
+The number given will be the step the placer starts its placement.
+15 steps later the lid will be attached to the object.
+Note that if the container has any `moves` configured, the placer and separate lid will automatically calculate the x,z position of the container until the step it starts it decent.
+So ensure the container is not moving from the step the placer begins its decent to when the lid attachment occurs 15 steps later, otherwise the placer will place the lid where the container was at the step it started its decent while the container moves away from that position.
+- `separate_lid_after`: (str, or list of strs): Overrides the `separate_lid` (overriding the manual config) based on the movement of other object(s) in the scene.
+Should be set to one or more labels for mechanical objects that may move or rotate, like placers.
+The `separate_lid` of this object will be set to the step immediately after ALL of the objects finish moving and rotating.
+If multiple labels are configured, all labels will be used.
+Please note that if this container is moved by a "placer" before its lid is attached, then its lid will be correctly repositioned to use the new location; but if this container changes position before its lid is attached due to a turntable rotating underneath it, then its lid will NOT be correctly repositioned.
+Default: Use `separate_lid`
 - `shape` (string, or list of strings): The shape (object type) of this object in each scene.
 For a list, a new shape will be randomly chosen for each scene.
 Default: random